A Proof of the CSP Dichotomy Conjecture: Correctness of the Algorithm

-The following three theorems will be proved in Section~\ref{MainProofs}.
+To explain the correctness of the algorithm in Section~\ref{Algorithm} we used the following main facts, which will be proved in Section~\ref{MainProofs}.

-\begin{thm} Suppose $\Theta$ is a cycle-consistent irreducible CSP instance, $B$ is a binary absorbing set or a center of $D_{i}$.
+\begin{thm} Suppose $\Theta$ is a cycle-consistent irreducible CSP instance, and $B$ is a nontrivial binary absorbing subuniverse or a nontrivial center of $D_{i}$.
 Then $\Theta$ has a solution if and only if $\Theta$ has a solution with $x_{i}\in B$. \end{thm}

-\begin{thm} Suppose $\Theta$ is a cycle-consistent irreducible CSP instance, there does not exist a binary absorbing subuniverse or a center on $D_{j}$ for every $j$, $(D_{i};w)/\sigma$ is a polynomially complete algebra, $E$ is an equivalence class of $\sigma$.
+\begin{thm} Suppose $\Theta$ is a cycle-consistent irreducible CSP instance, there does not exist a nontrivial binary absorbing subuniverse or a nontrivial center on $D_{j}$ for every $j$, $(D_{i};w)/\sigma$ is a polynomially complete algebra, and $E$ is an equivalence class of $\sigma$.
 Then $\Theta$ has a solution if and only if $\Theta$ has a solution with $x_{i}\in E$. \end{thm}